I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 for %i in (*.exe) do %i /RegServer

-There's no guarantee it helps, but it's worth a try anyway: install the latest service pack again.
+There is no guarantee that it will help, but it is worth a try anyway: Install the latest service pack again.

-All WMI counters are defined in text files, the so called MOFs.
-If rebooting the respective computer didn't help, you could try to rebuild the counters by compiling the MOFs anew.
-This can be done with standard Windows means:
+All WMI counters are defined in text files, the so-called MOFs.
+If restarting the respective system did not help, you could try to rebuild the counters by compiling the MOFs anew.
+This can be done via standard Windows means:

-1. Open a command prompt window (Run as Administrator) and change directory (cd) to %windir%\System32\wbem on 32bit Windows or %windir%\SysWOW64\wbem on 64bit Windows
+1. Open a command prompt as administrator and change the directory (cd) to %windir%\System32\wbem on Windows 32 bit or %windir%\SysWOW64\wbem on Windows 64 bit.

 2. Enter the following commands: FOR /f %s in ('dir /b /s *.dll') do regsvr32 /s %s Net stop /y winmgmt FOR /f %s in ('dir /b *.mof *.mfl') do mofcomp %s Net start winmgmt

-This should be the very last resort.
-If your probe computer's WMI is behaving badly and you have the possibility of moving the PRTG probe to a different computer, you should try that first!
+Important notice: This should be the very last resort.
+If your probe system's WMI is behaving badly and you have the possibility of moving the probe to a different system, try that first.

 2. Enter the following command: net stop winmgmt

-4. Enter at the command prompt: net start winmgmt
+4. In the command prompt, enter: net start winmgmt

-5. repair the repository depending on your Windows version with the following commands at the command prompt:
+5. Repair the repository depending on your Windows version with the following commands:

 • Windows XP: rundll32 wbemupgd, UpgradeRepository